 The Learning Environment

 Environmental designers plan and develop physical environments with which people interact every day.
 Direct, tangible engagement with the environment – whether it be neighborhoods, communities, streetscapes, or citizen activists – is fundamental to the aspiring environmental designer.
 University at Buffalo Environmental Design is distinctive by engaging our students in the dynamic binational Buffalo-Niagara region.
 In Environmental Design, students become involved with municipal governments and neighborhood groups, urban and rural environments, citizens and leaders, and the challenges they face: both complex problems and creative opportunities.
-This is done through in-class exercises, site visits, field work, internships and independent study, capstone courses, and through Environmental Design workshops, also referred to as studios.
-Environmental design inquiry becomes planning and development concepts for neighborhoods and communities.
+This is done through in-class exercises, site visits, field work, internships and independent study, capstone courses, and through Environmental Design studio workshops.
+Through Environmental Design, we prepare students for careers in which they can make positive change in communities.

 About Our Facilities